 The town was designated as the spot for a connecting bridge that was commissioned to be built in 1902, but was never completed.
 During World War II, the Strait was shipping shortcut to the Atlantic.
 When Newfoundland joined Confederation in 1948, the issue of connecting the new province to the rest of Canada, required a connecting bridge.
 Engineering studies suggested that ice in the Strait would quickly damage any bridge and construction began on a causeway in 1952 and was completed in 1955 at a cost of $22,000,000.

-The causeway makes Port Hastings the connecting point between Highway 104 on the mainland and highway 105 on Cape Breton.
-There is a Nova Scotia Tourism Centre on the north side of the causeway.
+The Canso Causeway makes Port Hastings the connecting point between Highway 104 on the mainland and highway 105 on Cape Breton.
+There is a Nova Scotia Tourism Centre on the north side of the causeway, just west of the traffic circle.

 The causeway prevents ice from entering the Strait making a large year-round navigable 16 km (10 mi) long harbour.
-A navigation lock allows the passage of sea-going traffic is part of a canal that is 570 metres (1,870 feet) long by 24 metre (80 feet) wide.
-A 308 ft swing bridge passes over the canal at the northern end of the causeway, enabling the largest ships to pass through.
+A navigation lock allows the passage of sea-going traffic is part of a canal that is crossed by a swing bridge at the northern end of the causeway, which enables the largest ships to pass through, as ashortcut from the GUlf of St Lawrence to the Atlantic.

 See: Canso Causeway Operations